QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

+Lorentzian OTOCs are obtained by analytic continuation of Euclidean four-point functions expanded in conformal blocks $\mathcal{F}^{VV}_{WW}(h_i,z)$\cite{DSDlorentzian, Cornalba:2006xk, *Cornalba:2006xm, *Cornalba:2007zb, *Cornalba:2007fs, Shenker:2013pqa}\footnote{Studies of Lorentzian CFT in the analytic conformal bootstrap program in recent years have led to fruitful new results, see \cite{Hartman:2022zik}.}.
+In the OTOC channel, the cross ratio $z$ traverses the branch cut at $z=1$ (Fig.~\ref{analyticblock}), picking up a monodromy that distinguishes the Lorentzian correlator from its Euclidean counterpart\cite{Hartman:2015lfa, Caron-Huot:2017vep}.
+In the Regge limit $z, \bar{z} \to 0$, assuming Virasoro identity block dominance, one recovers the maximal Lyapunov exponent for holographic CFTs\cite{Roberts:2014ifa, Fitzpatrick:2014vua}.

-In fact, there is an exact answer for the OTOC, without using any assumptions, using the fact that the winding around branch point $z=1$ is picking up a monodromy of the conformal blocks, and there is a monodromy matrix $M$ implementing it exactly\cite{Moore:1988qv, *Moore:1989vd}, such that \be \mathcal{F}^{VV}_{WW}(h_i,z) \xrightarrow{(1-z) \to e^{-2\pi i} (1-z)} \sum_{h_j}M_{ij} \mathcal{F}^{VV}_{WW}(h_j,z)~. \ee In addition, the monodromy matrix can be just expressed in terms of the $6j$ symbols, as \footnote{We use a slightly different convention from above sections, where now the chiral primaries are labeld by their conformal dimensions $h$ instead of the previously used $\alpha$.} \be M_{ij}=\sum_{h_k} e^{-2\pi i(h_k-h_W-h_V)} F_{h_i, h_k} F_{h_k,h_j} ~. \ee The fact that we can write the OTOC in terms of the topological data is certainly not just a coincidence.
-It is the fact that the monodromy is just a combination of braid moves, as shown in Fig.~\ref{braidingblock}\footnote{Here, we are employing a reversed logic compared to \cite{Moore:1988qv, Moore:1988uz}: Suppose we already possess the Moore-Seiberg data of the CFT.
+At the level of conformal blocks, this analytic continuation is exact and requires no additional dynamical assumption: winding around the branch point $z=1$ is implemented by a monodromy matrix $M$ \cite{Moore:1988qv,*Moore:1989vd}, such that \be \mathcal{F}^{VV}_{WW}(h_i,z) \xrightarrow{(1-z) \to e^{-2\pi i} (1-z)} \sum_{h_j}M_{ij} \mathcal{F}^{VV}_{WW}(h_j,z)~. \ee In addition, the monodromy matrix can be expressed in terms of the $6j$ symbols, as \footnote{We use a slightly different convention from the sections above, where now the chiral primaries are labeled by their conformal dimensions $h$ instead of the previously used $\alpha$.} \be M_{ij}=\sum_{h_k} e^{-2\pi i(h_k-h_W-h_V)} F_{h_i, h_k} F_{h_k,h_j} ~. \ee The fact that the second-sheet continuation of the conformal blocks can be written in terms of the topological data is certainly not a coincidence.
+The reason is that the monodromy is just a combination of braid moves, as shown in Fig.~\ref{braidingblock}\footnote{Here, we are employing a reversed logic compared to \cite{Moore:1988qv, Moore:1988uz}: Suppose we already possess the Moore-Seiberg data of the CFT.
 We can use this data to determine the conformal blocks on the second sheet.
 Notably, this data was originally derived by first analyzing the monodromies of the conformal blocks.}.
 From the bulk-boundary correspondence\cite{Witten:1988hf}, or unfolding the sandwich construction, we can also see the monodromy explicitly as anyons nontrivially linking themselves in the bulk, as shown in \cite{Caputa:2016tgt, *Gu:2016hoy}.